Do you look like this photo when you try to keep track of information about:

 Would it be nice if it could print whole categories of people’s addresses directly on envelopes or postcards in proper Japanese format, or various other types of output on demand?

 These features and many more, designed for Japan (tuned for Japanese addresses, furigana/romaji fields, bilingual interface, etc.) are now available from Light For Japan Productions as KizunaDB!
-12 years in development by a missionary who was previously a professional database system developer.
+In development since 2001 by Karen Ellrick, a missionary who was previously a professional database systems engineer.
 Currently used by churches, missionaries, CRASH Japan, Deaf Ministries International (DMI) Japan, and more.

 What does it do?